Trippin: Long weekend in Copenhagen

 Public transport alert, we took a bus from Nørrebro to Christiania Free town, and what I admired the most were the houses in which people decide to live, I guess I can never be that free.
 There is a rule, the citizens must agree if they will accept you to live here, and you cant take anything with you when you decide to leave.
 Smart and sustainable.
 This area was also where the iconic Christiania Bikes were born.
 It started as a birthday present 35 years ago, and now it is symbol of the country.
 Due the fact that the bike has remained unchanged for more than 25 years it has the Danish Design Award.

-In Macedonia we have a saying that you should walk as long as your legs can hold you, we were doing beyond that, the late afternoon was spent in Taphouse, and few pictures were snapped in front of the City Hall.
+In Macedonia we have a saying that you should walk as long as your legs can hold you, we were doing beyond that.
+The late afternoon was spent in Taphouse, and few pictures were snapped in front of the City Hall.
 No rings were exchanged, everyone kept the same martial status.
 Good.

 As morning people we did get the worm.
 The worm was brunch spot in Cafe September.
 Rustic place with modern interior and flowers everywhere around.
 The offer was the typical brunch menu PEAS, pancakes, eggs, avocado, salmon.
 Our daily dose of steps was around the interior stores on the main square and in the Købmagergade strreet, another very nice street, but more consumer oriented.